Noah-Samawi/pp4-Web-Application-Security/README.md

 ![header](docs/readme_images/features/comment.png)

-- The comments section lists all comments left by users for that particular recipe.
+- The comments section lists all comments left by users for that particular securityfeature.
 - Comments can only be left if a user is logged in.
 Any comments left by the user that is currently signed in can be updated or deleted using the buttons in the comment header.

 ![header](docs/readme_images/features/edit_comment.png)